hazemmahmoud88/-PopGrid-SDG11.5-Tutorial/README.md

 1. import your country boundry in .shp file format
 2. import your shake map from USGS .shp file format
 3. locate your 2 files path and edit the path in the script
-4. follow the steps in asending order
+4. follow the steps in ascending order

      a. clip population _match.tif from country .shp to _match_country.tif
      b. clip urban & rural from country .shp to _match_urban_country.tif & _match_rural_country.tif
      c. deffrentiate between the exposed population to urban and rural using the shakemap .shp from USGS

 **NOTE - THIS REPO IS A WORK IN PROGRESS.** - CPT Oct.
 2021